Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/5-BRATVegetationFIS.md

 Click OK to run.

-After the tool has been run, the network should now include the attributes `oVC_PT` (potential vegetation dam capacity based on historic vegetation) and `oVC_EX`  (existing vegetation dam capacity based on existing vegetation)
+After the tool has been run, the network should now include the attributes `oVC_HPE` (historic vegetation dam capacity based on historic vegetation) and `oVC_EX`  (existing vegetation dam capacity based on existing vegetation)

 [Continue to Step 8]({{ site.baseurl }}/Documentation/8-BRATCombinedFIS) ->